jedinym/sqc-text/main.typ

 To automate the process, we utilize _GitHub Actions_
 #footnote[https://github.com/features/actions], a CI/CD solution from GitHub,
-that allows running automations on GitHub repository events.
+that allows automation to run on GitHub repository events.
 When a new commit is added to the `main` branch in the SQCLib GitHub repository, the documentation is built and uploaded to _GitHub Pages_.
 This process guarantees that the accessible documentation is always up to date.
 The documentation is then